CURRENTLY, WE ARE ONLY RESERVING UNITS WITHIN 60 DAYS FROM TODAY!

 IF STAYING ON A FRIDAY OR SATURDAY, THERE IS A 2 NIGHT MINIMUM UNLESS BOOKING IS WITHIN 48 HOURS OF CHECK-IN.

-Two Bedroom: King bed in the master bedroom, a queen bed in the second bedroom and a queen sleeper sofa in the living room.
-Not all units have balconies or fireplaces.
+Studio: Queen murphy bed in living area.
 Mini Kitchen: Unit may include smaller appliances, sink and limited cooking facilities.
 No ovens.
-Maximum occupancy 6.
+2-burner stovetop.
+Maximum occupancy 2.

 · Cable TV